pemocarlo/stress-plus/Deploying.md

 ### Setup
 - `heroku create --remote heroku-frontend --region eu --stack container stress-plus-backend` Create a new heroku app with the name `stress-plus-backend`
-- `heroku addons:create mongolab:sandbox -a stress-plus-backend` Add a MongoDB database to the backend
+- `heroku addons:create mongolab:sandbox -a stress-plus-backend --name database-name` Add a MongoDB database with name `database-name` to the backend
-- The MongoDB URI to connect to the database using a driver is automatically added in the Config Vars `MONGODB_URI` to the Heroku backend app.
+- The MongoDB URI to connect to the database using a driver is automatically added in the Config Var `MONGODB_URI` to the Heroku backend app.
+- For local development the `MONGODB_URI` must be set manually in the `.env` or `.env.local` file.
+The `.env` file is commited to git therefore do not specifiy the production database here.
+But you can create a second database with the command above and use it for development.

 ### Deploy
 To deploy your code from master branch run `git push heroku-backend master`.
 If you want to deploy the branch `branch-name`, run `git push heroku-backend branch-name:master`